-The International School of Kazan is a Candidate School for the International Baccalaureate (IB) World School for the Primary Years Program and the Middle Years Program.
-We are a candidate school for the Diploma Program* IB World Schools are united in a common goal to develop a challenging and high quality education program that fosters internationally minded people.
+The International School of Kazan is an authorized International Baccalaureate (IB) World School for the Primary Years Program and the Middle Years Program.
+We are a candidate school for the Diploma Program* IB World Schools are united in a common goal to provide a challenging and high-quality education that fosters people who are internationally minded.

 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the IB Career-related Certificate (IBCC).
 For further information about the IB and its programmes, visit www.ibo.org.